gwax/gwax.github.io/blog/2023/09/bemoaning-the-ai-copy-assistant.rst

 :slug: bemoaning-the-ai-copy-assistant
 :date: 2023-09-18 05:39:29+00:00
+:updated: 2025-07-03 05:08:15+00:00
 :type: text
 :tags: meta, writing, ai
 :category: meta

+**Update**: LLMs have gotten a lot better in the past two years.

-I've been using `GitHub Copilot`_ for a few about half a year now, and it feels like an amazing piece of magic.
+I've been using `GitHub Copilot`_ for about half a year now, and it feels like an amazing piece of magic.
 Not only does it seem to do most of the rote coding for me but it also gives me a new sense for what is *actually* rote.